islamabujamea/breadfast_task/README.md

 In the project directory, to run the app :

 yarn
-then for ios react-native run-ios and for android react-native run-android
+then for ios cd ios=> pod install=> react-native run-ios and for android react-native run-android

 i attached screenshots from app screens.